wtismyza/CS-61A-Structure-and-Interpretation-of-Computer-Programs/Reading_Notebook.md

 The key to effective testing is to write (and run) tests immediately after implementing new functions.
 It is even good practice to write some tests before you implement, in order to have some example inputs and outputs in your mind.
 A test that applies a single function is called a unit test.
 Exhaustive unit testing is a hallmark of good program design.

+two key advantages of lexical scoping in Python.

+The names of a local function do not interfere with names external to the function in which it is defined, because the local function name will be bound in the current local environment in which it was defined, rather than the global environment.
+A local function can access the environment of the enclosing function, because the body of the local function is evaluated in an environment that extends the evaluation environment in which it was defined.